GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 1258 - I run a command to add a new migration for an addProductToDb and i updated the database.

 0105 - This new migartion file '20221124060225_addProductToDb.cs' is added.

+0115 - Added a new interface for IProductRepository and changed class.

+0123 - I added ProductRepository Class and changed update method.